SelfExplainML/GamiNet-PyTorch/README.md

-#  GAMI-Net
+#  GAMI-Net Pytorch version
-Generalized additive models with structured interactions
+Generalized additive models with structured interactions; it was done when I was PhD student in HKU.

 ## Installation